lazy-1/widelands-autokey-macros/README.md

 1. Install required Python packages: pip3 install python-xlib pyautogui pillow mss

-2. Copy `widelands` directory to your AutoKey Module folder.
+2. Copy `widelands` directory(package) to your AutoKey Module folder.

 3. Set hotkeys in AutoKey widelands-autokey.zip supplied, put the unzipped directory  in your autokey/data/Scripts/ directory.
 Possibly need to update the keybindings, see Tutorials Directory

-4. **Important**: Personalise coordinates and paths in the file — these are tuned to my cpu etc.
+4. **Important**: Personalise coordinates and paths in the common.py file — these are tuned to my file system cpu etc (help provided).

 5. Tribe selection: Edit current_tribe.py and Put the correct number in (help is provided)